Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Results

 \subsection{RQ$_3$: Overhead of \approach}

-Figure \ref{fig:consumed_time} illustrates the distribution of the time consumed by both \gaft and greedy test prioritization.
-As this figure shows, on average, \gaft requires about seven and half minutes to finish the search process with 4000 generations.
-Practically, this amount of time is negligible if we consider the total 16 to 106 hours needed to run the entire set of tests, and that \approach does not negatively impact the performance (e.g., on fault detection) of testing practices.
-In fact, the overall overhead accounts for 0.20\% (for Driver.AI) and a maximum of 0.34\% (for BeamNG.AI.AF1) of the cost needed to run the entire test suites.
+Figure \ref{fig:consumed_time} illustrates the distribution of the time consumed by \sapproach, \mapproach, and greedy test prioritization.
+As this figure shows, on average, \revise{\sapproach and \mapproach} require about \revise{12.5} and \revise{11.5} minutes to finish the search process with 4,000 generations, \revise{respectively}.
+Practically, this amount of time is negligible if we consider the total 16 to 106 hours needed to run the entire set of tests, and that both variants of \approach do not negatively impact the performance (e.g., on fault detection) of testing practices.
+In fact, the overall overhead accounts for 0.38\% (for Driver.AI) and a maximum of 0.45\% (for BeamNG.AI.AF1.5) of the cost needed to run the entire test suites.

-\finding{3}{The time overhead introduced by \approach is less than eight minutes and is imperceptible for an SDC simulation pipeline used by developers to test the SDCs behavior in critical scenarios.}
+\finding{4}{The overhead introduced by each \approach variants is less than 13 minutes and is imperceptible for an SDC simulation pipeline used by developers to test the SDCs behavior in critical scenarios.}

-Figure \ref{fig:consumed_time} shows that (right side of the Figure) the average time required by the greedy test prioritization approach is about 50\% less than what \gaft needs.
-However, in one out of three datasets (Driver.AI), \gaft is, on average, faster than the greedy approach.
-Despite the fact that \gaft is slower than greedy (\ie it needs about 3 minutes more time), this approach performs much better test prioritization in terms of \apfdc score (as shown by Section \ref{sec:results:rq2}).
+Figure \ref{fig:consumed_time} shows that (right side of the Figure) the average time required by the greedy approach is about five times shorter than what \sapproach or \mapproach needs.
+Even though \mapproach is slower than greedy (\ie it needs about 10 minutes more time), it performs better in terms of \apfdc score (as shown by Section \ref{sec:results:rq2}).

-\finding{4}{On average, \approach needs about three minutes more than the greedy test prioritization.
+\finding{5}{On average, \mapproach needs about 10 minutes more than the greedy test prioritization.
 However, this negligible extra overhead significantly increases the \apfdc values achieved by the subsequently generated test prioritization.}